Pressure Vessel Head Welding Cell

 The Solution

 The proposed head automation welding cell consists of three workstations.
 The first two stations include pre-programmed and manual (pushbutton) operated multi-axis positioners.
 These workstations are intended for the operator to manually tack weld the head assemblies and install the root pass welds for the complete penetration joints where the part mismatch is too large for automated welding.
-The positioner-mounted tooling, also known as fixtures, is a combination of pneumatic and electric servo-controlled mechanisms to center and clamp tanks of various sizes.
+The positioner-mounted tooling, also known as fixtures, combines pneumatic and electric servo-controlled mechanisms to center and clamp tanks of various sizes.
 The movement of the positioner is PLC controlled and a touch screen acts as the HMI for the operator.

-There are three automatic movable transfer tables with programmable adjustable locating fixtures included in this system which support the heads through the various manual and automatic weld stations.
+The third workstation is a self-contained robotic weld cell.
+Its purpose is to complete the welding of head assemblies from the manual tack weld stations.
+There are three automatic movable transfer tables with programmable adjustable locating fixtures that support the heads through the various manual and automatic weld stations.
 They provide the initial support from the plasma station, a transfer station from the second manual weld positioner to the robotic weld station, and an unload station for the completed heads.

 Impact to the Customer